AbdurRKhalid/JavaScript-Notes/getify/getting-started-with-JS-v2.md

     }

 Here as we can see that ask() method is not receiving any parameter named teacher, but in context we can access that.

+## Class

+Classes in JavaScript has the Same Definition as that of other programming classes.